datadrivers/demo_terraform/docker/howto.md

 ## General information

 This demo setup provides a minimal Terraform setup to use it with Docker via remote API.
-For Mac users we provide a simple shell script named `start_docker_socket.sh` to start a Docker container, which expose the Docker remote API.
+For Mac users we provide a simple shell script named `docker_socket.sh` to start a Docker container, which expose the Docker remote API.
 It uses socat to expose the Docker daemon unix socket on a configured listen port.

 The reason for the hack can be found on the offical Docker known-issues page (https://docs.docker.com/docker-for-mac/troubleshoot/#/known-issues).